Turakar/fastar-loader/README.md

 A faster loader for compressed FASTA files using indices in shared memory.

 If you want to read a part of a sequence from a compressed FASTA file, you typically want to use the blocked GZIP format (BGZF) with a `.gzi` BGZF index and a `.fai` FASTA index.
-This requires you to keep the indices in memory, which can become an issue if you do this in a multiprocessing environment, because you will have on copy of each index for each process (e.g., in a Torch DataLoader).
+This requires you to keep the indices in memory, which can become an issue if you do this in a multiprocessing environment, because you will have one copy of each index for each process (e.g., in a Torch DataLoader).

 To alleviate this, this library can transfer the indices to shared memory, allowing for usage of the indices from multiple processes while keeping only one copy of the indices in memory.